Boston (album): Background

 In the late 1960s, Tom Scholz began attending the Massachusetts Institute of Technology (MIT), where he first wrote music.
 After graduating with a master's degree, he began working for the Polaroid Corporation in the product development division.
 By night, he played keyboards for bands in the Boston bar and club scene, where he collaborated with drummer Jim Masdea.
-The two - who shared a concept of the perfect rock band, one "with crystal-clear vocals and bone-crunching guitars" - viewed themselves as only part-time musicians.
+The two – who shared a concept of the perfect rock band, one "with crystal-clear vocals and bone-crunching guitars" – viewed themselves as only part-time musicians.
 Despite this, the duo built a small studio near Watertown, Massachusetts to record ideas.
-Scholz recorded for hours on end, often re-recording, erasing and discarding tapes in an effort to create "a perfect song".
+Scholz recorded for hours, often re-recording, erasing, and discarding tapes to create "a perfect song."

-Both musicians later joined Mother's Milk, a band featuring guitarist Barry Goudreau, that vied for recognition in the Boston music scene.
+Both musicians later joined Mother's Milk, a band featuring guitarist Barry Goudreau that vied for recognition in the Boston music scene.
 Scholz quickly went from keyboardist to lead songwriter, and the band went through dozens of lead vocalists before Brad Delp auditioned.

-Delp, a former factory worker at a Danvers electric coil company, spent much of his weekends in cover bands.
-Delp drove to Revere Beach, where the three-piece were performing at a club named Jojo's.
+Delp, a former factory worker at a Danvers electric coil company, spent much of his weekends performing in various cover bands.
+Upon hearing that Mother's Milk needed a vocalist, Delp drove to Revere Beach, where the three-piece was performing at a club named Jojo's.

-Delp was impressed that the band had recorded a demo tape and were still recording, and earned his position in the band after auditioning the Joe Walsh song "Rocky Mountain Way".
-Mother's Milk became an early version of Boston, with Goudreau on lead guitar.
+Delp was impressed that the band had already recorded a demo tape, and he earned his position in Mother's Milk after auditioning with the Joe Walsh song "Rocky Mountain Way".
+Mother's Milk thus became an early version of Boston, with Goudreau on lead guitar.

 By 1973, the band had a six-song demo tape ready for mailing, and Scholz and his wife Cindy sent copies to every record company they could find.
-The songs on the demo were "More Than a Feeling", "Peace of Mind", "Rock & Roll Band", "Something About You", “San Francisco Day” (later changed and renamed "Hitch a Ride") and “Love” (later changed to "Don't Be Afraid”).
+The songs on the demo were "More Than a Feeling", "Peace of Mind", "Rock & Roll Band", "Something About You", "San Francisco Day" (later changed and renamed "Hitch a Ride") and "Love" (later changed to "Don't Be Afraid").
 The group received rejection slips from several labels - RCA, Capitol, Atlantic and Elektra among the most notable - and Epic Records rejected the tape flatly with a "very insulting letter" signed by company head Lennie Petze that opined the band "offered nothing new".
 The tape that received the most attention contained embryonic renditions of future songs that would appear on Boston's debut album.
-Financial reality encroached the dream for Delp, who departed shortly thereafter because "there just wasn't any money coming in".
+Delp departed shortly after that because "there just wasn't any money coming in."

-By 1975, Tom Scholz was finished with the club scene, concentrating exclusively on the demo tapes he recorded at home in his basement.
-Scholz was renting the house and spent much of his funds on recording equipment; at one point, he spent the money he had saved for a down payment on a future home on a used professional 12-track tape recorder made by Scully Recording Instruments.
+By 1975, Scholz was finished with the club scene, concentrating exclusively on the demo tapes he recorded at home in his basement.
+Having to both pay rent on the house and maintain his recording equipment ate up his finances; at one point, he spent the money he had saved for a down payment on a future home to buy a used professional 12-track tape recorder made by Scully Recording Instruments.